 A religious tour in India that requires no acquaintance among Indians, Amarnath takes spiritual tourism to India to a different level.
 Located in the Indian state of Jammu and Kashmir, this temple is located in a sacred cave at an altitude of 3888 m which is known as Lord Amarnath.

 The main attraction of this religious place is the naturally displayed ice penis of Lord Shiva which is made once a year.
-Amarnath Temple is one of the top shiva temples in India.
-Amarnath Temple is one of the highest shiva temples in India.
+Amarnath Temple is one of the best shiva temples in India.
+Amarnath Temple is also one of the highest shiva temples in India.

 14. Brihadeswarar Temple, Tamil Nadu

 Located in Thanjavur (Tanjore), the Great Temple is a UNESCO World Heritage Site built by King Raj Chola.
 The greatest example of the Dravidian style of temple architecture, the Brihadeshwara temple adorns the Bimanam (temple tower) which is considered to be the tallest temple tower in the world.

 The temple of Brihadeshwara is surrounded by a huge statue of Nandi which is carved out of a single rock.
 The main deity of the temple is Lord Mahadev, the outer part of the temple has images of other popular deities like Dakshinamurti, Sun and Moon.
 It is one of the temples where the idols of Ashta Dikpala are found.